How Careers in Art Can Empower Marginalized Voices and Drive Social Change

 How to Prepare for Success

 Aspiring artists should routinely practice their techniques within their chosen medium.
 They should be interested in the overall history of their medium, both in the US and abroad.
-Finally, artists should consider the future of their discipline in an increasingly digital world.
+Finally, artists should consider the future of their discipline in an increasingly digital world, and how they might innovate and adapt within it.

-Needless to say, artists should be creative and expressive, but also resourceful.
-They should be excellent communicators, team players, and networkers, and should be prepared to function in supporting roles as well as those in the spotlight.
-They should also seek advice and guidance from arts professionals.
+Artists should be creative, expressive, and resourceful.
+They should also be excellent communicators, team players, and networkers.
+They should prepare to function in supporting roles and take on those in the spotlight.
+Artists should also seek advice and guidance from arts professionals.

 These UNCF-member schools and others offer programs for students wishing to work in the arts: